-- Appropriate staff have relevant information about children looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements.
-The DSL has details of children's social workers and relevant virtual school heads. - We have appointed a designated teacher, Julia Rose SENCO who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.11 - The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.
+- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements.
+The DSL has details of children's social workers and relevant virtual school heads. - We have appointed a designated teacher, The current Deputy Head works alongside our Family Support worker and is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance. - The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.